Image

 Study of ITI-1284 as an Adjunctive Treatment in Patients With Generalized Anxiety Disorder

-Exploring ITI-1284 for anxiety treatment support in clinical trial.
+Exploring ITI-1284 for Generalized Anxiety Disorder support in a study.

 Recruiting